Call

 Application: Applicants should send a

-in philosophy received no earlier than
+of the seminar received no earlier than

-2023.
-Applicants will be notified by March
+Notifications will be made by March 15, 2026.